shushanth2003/Java-Notes/OOPS/README.md

 * Method: A method is a collection of statements that perform some specific task and return the result to the caller.

 ---
+## Abstraction
+Abstraction in Java is the process of hiding the implementation details and only showing the essential details or features to the user.
+It allows to focus on what an object does rather than how it does it.
+The unnecessary details are not displayed to the user.